-Enclosure Size Comparison
+Pedal Enclosure Size Chart & Comparison

 How to Choose a Pedal Enclosure Size

-Common Enclosure Sizes
+Common Pedal Enclosure Sizes

 | Enclosure | External (mm) | Usable area (mm) | Typical use |